Azure/azure-devops-cli-extension/contributing.md

-# Contribute to Azure DevOps Extension
+# Contribute to the Azure DevOps Extension

 Thank you for your interest in contributing to Azure DevOps Extension!